What is the difference between a Master of Business Administration (MBA) degree and a Master of Health Administration (MHA) degree?

 - For information about tuition, click here to review the SBU Tuition & Fees webpage.

 Who do I contact if I have a question about financial aid?

-- If you have any questions about financial aid, please contact the Office of Student Services at (631)-444-2111 and ask to speak to a member of the financial aid staff.
+- If you have any questions about financial aid, please contact the Health Sciences Graduate Admissions Office at (631)-444-2111 and ask to speak to a member of the financial aid staff.

 I am an international student.
 With what other office should I be connected?

 - To learn more about international students services, please visit the SBU Visa and Immigration website

 My question was not answered here.
 Who can I contact?